tkinsoon/aclp-b5-9-m1-lab/topic-2.md

 ### A. Requirement

-1. You need to create a
+1. You need to create a new Survey Form for an IT Webinar
+2. The IT Webinar is a ONE hour session, and the topic
+3. The target audience
-2. You need to create 3 questions in this survey form
+4. You need to create **THREE (3)** questions in this survey form
-3. The questions should be relevant to the topic
+5. The questions should be relevant to the topic

-**BONUS**
-4.
+**Optional**
+4. Add on questions to know more about the attendee's background and needs for marketing purpose

 ### B. Pre-Requisites